Return of the Living Dead: Rave to the Grave

 Return of the Living Dead: Rave to the Grave (also known as Return of the Living Dead 5: Rave from the Grave) is a 2005 made-for-television action horror film directed by Ellory Elkayem and starring Aimee-Lynn Chadwick, Cory Hardrict, John Keefe, Jenny Mollen, and Peter Coyote.

-The film was produced with Return of the Living Dead: Necropolis and is the fifth and final installment of the Return of the Living Dead film series.
+The film was produced with Return of the Living Dead: Necropolis and is the fifth installment of the Return of the Living Dead film series.